ErikHen/PictureRenderer/README.md

 }
 ```

 * **SrcSetWidths** – The different image widths you want the browser to select from.
-These values are used when rendering the srcset attribute.
+These values are used when rendering the `srcset` attribute.
-* **Sizes** – Define the size (width) the image should be according to a set of “media conditions” (similar to css media queries).
-Values are used to render the sizes attribute.
+* **Sizes** – Define the size (width) the image should be according to a set of [media conditions](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images) (similar to css media queries).
+Values are used to render the `sizes` attribute.
 * **AspectRatio (optional)** – The wanted aspect ratio of the image (width/height).
 Ex: An image with aspect ratio 16:9 = 16/9 = 1.777.
 * **FixedHeight (optional)** – Set a fixed height for all image sizes.
 Fixed height is ignored if aspect ratio is set.
 * **CreateWebpForFormat (optional, ImageSharp only)** - The image formats that should be offered as webp versions.
 Jpg format is aded by default.
 * **Quality (optional)** - Image quality.
 Lower value = less file size.
 Not valid for all image formats.
 Default value: `80`.
+* **IsDisabled (optional, Cloudflare only)** - Do not alter the image url at all.
+May be useful in a development environment where you are not using the CloudFlare CDN.

 ### Render picture element